 Mountain High is an excellent place for a family day, or just an escape from normal daily city or ‘burb life.
 Ski lift tickets, lessons and rentals are affordable, with plenty of deals available depending on how frequently you want to visit.
 You can buy a package for a day or for multiple visits.
-I highly recommend getting a lesson if you haven’t ever been on the slopes before; it is worth the time and expense, as an injury will ruin your whole day and quite possibly a lot more.
+I highly recommend getting a lesson to learn to snowboard properly, or ski, if you haven’t ever been on the slopes before; it is worth the time and expense, as an injury will ruin your whole day and quite possibly a lot more.

 Visit the Mountain High website for more information on learning to ski or snowboard, along with directions, prices and weather information.
 There are webcams to show you current conditions.
 On Media Day, snow ranged from 6″-9″ base, due to our rather uncooperative weather.
 However, temps have now dropped and rain came in.
 Mountain High also turned on the snow-making machines a few days consecutive, making it into much more of a white winter wonderland than the day we visited.
 (Sadly, our winter just hasn’t been cold enough to sustain even manmade snow until the evening of our visit.)